Pharmacokinetics, Pharmacodynamics, Safety and Tolerability of Glycopyrronium (Bromide) in Children (6 to Less Than 12 Years) With Asthma

 Confirmed diagnosis of asthma for at least 6 months

-Signed informed consent by parent(s)/legal guardian(s) and assent by the pediatric patient (depending on local requirements)
+Signed informed consent by parent(s)/legal guardian(s) and assent by the pediatric participant (depending on local requirements)

-Patient on stable dose of inhaled low-to-medium dose ICS with one additional controller for at least 4 weeks prior to randomization
+Participant on stable dose of inhaled low-to-medium dose ICS with one additional controller for at least 4 weeks prior to run-in

 FEV1 reversibility, done using up to 4 puffs of SABA (up to 400μg salbutamol or 360μg albuterol) at Run-in visit (Visit 20): increase > and/or = 12% (performed according to American Thoracic Society (ATS)/European Respiratory Society (ERS) 2019 guidelines).
-All patients must perform a reversibility test at start of Run-in.
-If reversibility is not demonstrated at Run-in, it may be repeated once on the same day.
-If reversibility is still not demonstrated after repeated assessment patients must be screen failed
+All participants must perform a reversibility test at start of Run-in.
+If reversibility is not demonstrated at Run-in, it may be attempted at up to two ad hoc, unscheduled separate visits within 5 days from previous attempt.
+If reversibility is still not demonstrated after repeated assessment participants must be screen failed

-Demonstrated acceptable inhaler use technique for Breezhaler and Diskus/Accuhaler prior to randomization, and able to complete spirometry procedures prior to randomization
+Demonstrated acceptable inhaler use technique for Diskus/Accuhaler (prior to run-in) and Breezhaler (prior to randomization) and able to complete spirometry procedures prior to randomization.

-A parent/legal guardian must be designated to complete all e-Diary entries and attend all clinic visits with the patient
+A parent/legal guardian must be designated to complete all e-Diary entries and attend all clinic visits with the participant.

-Parents/legal guardian must be willing and able to assist the child with the procedures outlined in the protocol, e.g. compliance with study medication, completion of electronic patient diary
+Parents/legal guardian must be willing and able to assist the child with the procedures outlined in the protocol, e.g. compliance with study medication, completion of electronic participant diary

 Exclusion Criteria: